carpentries-lab/metagenomics-analysis/_episodes/03-trimming-filtering.md

 ~~~
 {: .output}

-You should have onlye four files in this directory.
+You should have only four files in this directory.
 Those files corresponds
 to the files of forward and reverse reads from samples JC1A and JP4D.
 ~~~
 $ ls